efrecon/docker-s3fs-client/README.md

   [s3fs]: https://github.com/s3fs-fuse/s3fs-fuse
   [volume]: https://docs.docker.com/storage/

-The image [tags] follow the versions from the [s3fs] implementation.
+The image [tags] follow the versions from the [s3fs] implementation, there will be **no** `latest`, only tags matching released versions of [s3fs].
 New versions of [s3fs] will automatically be picked up when [rebuilding]. [s3fs] is compiled from the tagged git versions from the main repository.
 The image is automatically built using a github [workflow] and pushed to both the Docker [Hub][image] and to the [GHCR].
 Detection of new releases happens once every day.